- 24 Feb 2021

 Film and TV production can continue to take place.
 All such activity must be done in compliance with industry guidance.

-Driving lessons, including motorcycle lessons, must not be held unless all occupants of the vehicle or vehicles are from the same household or extended household.
+With the exception of those carried out by operators with delegated authority by DVSA, driving lessons, including motorcycle lessons, must not be held unless all occupants of the vehicle or vehicles are from the same household (or extended household).

 Moving home / second homes